De-Sone LA (injection)

 Before taking this medicine

 You should not be treated with De-Sone LA if you are allergic to it, or if you have:

 a fungal infection anywhere in your body.

-Steroid medication can weaken your immune system, making it easier for you to get an infection.
-Steroids can also worsen an infection you already have, or reactivate an infection you recently had.
-Before using this medication, tell your doctor about any illness or infection you have had within the past several weeks.
+Steroids can weaken your immune system, making it easier for you to get an infection or worsening an infection you already have.
+Tell your doctor about any illness or infection you had within the past several weeks.

 a thyroid disorder;

 a parasite infection that causes diarrhea (such as threadworms);

 a muscle disorder such as myasthenia gravis;

 diabetes (steroid medicine may increase glucose levels in your blood or urine);